Alzheimer's Drug Discovery Foundation

-The ADDF also publishes peer-reviewed scientific articles with the goal of accelerating and improving Alzheimer's disease drug discovery research.

 Funding model

 The ADDF is a biomedical venture philanthropy.
 Many of its grants are structured as investments, providing a return that is reinvested in new drug research.
 After initial ADDF funding, grantees have received commitments of over $2 billion in follow-on funding from government, pharmaceutical companies and venture capital firms to further advance drug research.

 ADDF programs

 Through its programs, the ADDF has invested close to $65 million to fund nearly 450 Alzheimer's drug discovery programs and clinical trials in academic centers and biotechnology companies in 18 countries.
 From 2000 to 2004, the ADDF provided seed funding for Amyvid, the first FDA-approved diagnostic test for Alzheimer's disease.

-Preclinical Drug Discovery

-The ADDF's preclinical program funds research focused on translating existing knowledge about the underlying causes of Alzheimer's disease into drug discovery.
-Areas of research include: neuroprotection, tau-related therapies, ApoE, therapies, mitochondria function and inflammation.
-In 2013, 69 percent of the ADDF's drug portfolio was focused on preclinical drug discovery.

-Program to Accelerate Clinical Trials

-Though more than 300 potential treatments for Alzheimer's have been shown to have some positive effect when tested in animals, most have not been tested in humans because of the high costs of even modest clinical trials.
-The ADDF's Program to Accelerate Clinical Trials (PACT) works to accelerate this process, to date giving 32 clinical stage programs the chance to generate safety and "proof-of-concept" data.
-The PACT program also supports targeted approaches to prevention as well as clinical biomarker development.

-Through PACT, the ADDF is funding a number of "repurposing" clinical trials, whereby drugs developed for other indications (e.g., diabetes) are tested for their effectiveness in Alzheimer's disease.
-Because these drugs have already passed significant safety tests, the risk of failure is reduced and, if pharmaceuticals are found to be effective in Alzheimer's patients, they can be brought more rapidly to market.
+The ADDF also funded PrecivityAD, the first blood test to help diagnose Alzheimer's disease.

 Partnership Programs

 The ADDF partners with family foundations, government, non-profit organization, the pharmaceutical industry and corporate organizations to leverage collective funding power.

 Scientific Conferences

-The ADDF hosts, sponsors and attends a number of scientific conferences, including the International Conference on Alzheimer's Drug Discovery and the Drug Discovery for Neurodegeneration Conference.
+The ADDF sponsors a number of scientific conferences, including the International Conference on Alzheimer's and Parkinson’s Disease (AD/PD), the Clinical Trials on Alzheimer’s Disease conference (CTAD), and the World Dementia Council Summit.
 The ADDF also organizes advisory panels focused on key issues surrounding drug discovery and development for Alzheimer's.